zirui-xu/ROB-530-Final-Project/README.md

     - The frames of original ground truth are not the same as output estimates.
     - The x, y and z dimensions of the original ground truth are not the same as output estimates.

-- Second, you can install “evo”, an evaluation tool, from https://github.com/MichaelGrupp/evo or by “pip install evo” or other methods you prefer.
+- Second, you can install “evo”, an evaluation tool, from https://github.com/MichaelGrupp/evo or by ```pip install evo``` or other methods you prefer.
 Then you can use evo for evaluation according to its instructions.
 Some sample commands for evaluation are shown as below:

     - If you want to compare trajectories against ground truth, you can use the following command:
     ```